Primordial Black Holes from First-Order Cosmological Phase Transitions

 \textbf{The Resulting Black Hole Population.} The mass of a PBH that forms during radiation domination is $m_\text{BH} \sim (r_w^0)^3 / (G r_H^2)$~\cite{Carr:2020gox}.
 The black hole relic abundance when the Universe has temperature $T$, expressed as a fraction of the DM relic abundance at $T$, is then

-where the initial number density (at the nucleation temperature of the phase transition, $T_n$) is given by the number of black holes formed per Hubble volume, $n_\text{PBH}(T_n) = 3 \, \mathfrak{p} H^3 / 4\pi$, $\mathfrak{p}$ is the probability that a black hole will form in a given Hubble volume, $T_0$ is the temperature today, and we assume that the black hole mass does not significantly change between formation and today.
+where the initial number density (at the nucleation temperature of the phase transition, $T_n$) is given by the number of black holes formed per Hubble volume, $n_\text{PBH}(T_n) = 3 \, \mathfrak{p} H^3 / 4\pi$, $\mathfrak{p}$ is the probability that a black hole will form in a given Hubble volume, $T_0$ is the temperature today, $g_{\star s}$ is the effective number of degrees of freedom in entropy, and we assume that the black hole mass does not significantly change between formation and today.
 In other words, we neglect accretion and Hawking evaporation.
-The expression after the second equal sign in in \cref{eq:f} does not depend on $T$ any more because the dark matter abundance, $\Omega_\text{DM}$, and the PBH abundance, $\Omega_\text{PBH}$, depends on temperature in the same way.
-The probability $\mathfrak{p}$ depends on the details of the phase transition -- in particular we have seen that black hole formation can only occur when relatively large bubbles ($r_w^0 \sim r_H$) shrink unimpeded.
-If new regions with $\ev{\phi} \neq 0$ form before collapse is complete, the accumulating particles will be split into separate populations, each of which is too small to form a black hole.
-The rate at which this happens depends exponentially on the parameter $\beta/H$ of the phase transition, which describes how fast the bounce action evolves with temperature.
-Large $\beta/H$ implies that additional $\ev{\phi} \neq 0$ regions form rapidly after the start of the phase transition.
-This is another reason why supercooled phase transitions are ideal for black hole formation: they typically have relatively small $\beta/H$~\cite{Megevand:2017vtb, DelleRose:2019pgi}, so that $\mathfrak{p}$ is not vanishingly small.
+The expression after the second equal sign in \cref{eq:f} does not depend on $T$ any more because the dark matter abundance, $\Omega_\text{DM}$, and the PBH abundance, $\Omega_\text{PBH}$, depend on temperature in the same way.
+The parameter $\mathfrak{p}$ depends on the details of the phase transition and can be approximated as the probability of \emph{not} nucleating a true-vacuum bubble in a shrinking false-vacuum pocket.
+(If new regions with $\ev{\phi} \neq 0$ form before collapse is complete, the accumulating particles will be split into separate populations, each of which is too small to form a black hole.)
+Quantitatively, $\mathfrak{p} \sim \exp\big[ -\int_0^t \! \upd t' \Gamma_\text{nuc}(t') \big]$.
+Here, $\Gamma_\text{nu}(t)$ is the nucleation probability, which is typically an exponentially growing function of $\beta t$, where $\beta$ is the parameter describing how fast the bounce action evolves with temperature \cite{Megevand:2017vtb}.
+This shows that phase transitions with small $\beta$ -- such as supercooled transitions -- are particularly conducive to black hole formation~\cite{Megevand:2017vtb, DelleRose:2019pgi}.
+We discuss this point further in ref.~\cite{Baker:2021sno} and find that $\beta/H \lesssim 4$.

+Taking the conditions on the phase transition together, we see that a black hole can form if (1) the initial radius of the false-vacuum pocket is slightly larger than the Hubble radius, (2) the interior is not vacuum energy dominated, (3) the bubble wall velocity is not too fast ($\gamma_w \lesssim y_\chi \ev{\phi} / T_n$), (4) the phase transition is strong enough to overcome the pressure of the matter trapped in the false vacuum, and (5) the phase transition proceeds slowly ($\beta/H \lesssim 4$).
+We note that these conditions are typically not simultaneously satisfied in phase transitions discussed in the literature.
+In particular, slow phase transitions (5) typically do not have a small latent heat (2), e.g.\ Ref.~\cite{DelleRose:2019pgi}.
+Conversely, phase transitions with a small latent heat (2) do not typically proceed slowly (5), e.g., Ref.~\cite{Megevand:2017vtb}.